It’s been a year since the Israel-Gaza conflict.

 The student acknowledged understanding why the university implemented the CAP following the encampment, noting that the rallies “had gotten out of hand” and “diverged from their original purpose”.

-“Doing stuff like blocking the City Road and causing inconvenience to people who have nothing to do with the issue just doesn’t help the cause.
+“I just don’t think sleeping on the lawn and chanting every day is the most effective way to communicate with the uni or push for change,” CW said.
+“Doing stuff like blocking City Road and causing inconvenience to people who have nothing to do with the issue doesn’t help the cause.
 It just pushes people away rather than bringing support.”

 “And let’s not forget, we’re paying so much to study.
 Having protesters come to our classes violates our right to a proper learning environment.
+Besides, these political movements could make the campus a target for attacks.
+Why should I be in danger just for coming to uni?”

 SRC’s Reply

-While acknowledging that some students find protests disruptive, he emphasized on-campus protests were “non-disruptive most of the time”.
-He then said that even in cases where protests are disruptive, they’re meant to “disrupt to show the university people are angry”, and “show students that we have more power than we think when united”.
+He said even in cases where protests were disruptive, they’re meant to “disrupt to show the university people are angry”, and “show students that we have more power than we think when united”.

 Asked about reports of Jewish students “afraid to go to school” and feeling “intimidated and ostracised” by the encampment, Harrison emphasised that the pro-Palestinian movement on campus is “for everyone”, with many anti-Zionist Jewish students actively participating and leading efforts.
-He highlighted that the movement promotes “freedom, equality, and justice for all peoples” countering claims that it is exclusionary or promotes hate speech.
-He also stressed that there were no precedents of on-campus protest leading to hate speech or violence, noting they were all “peaceful”.

 Brennan also dismissed concerns that university protests could make the campus a target for terrorist attacks, arguing that “all instances of violent protest and actions have been from the far right” and “not student activism”.